 Creaminess and fragrance of coconut milk

 Aroma and richness of toasted sesame seeds

 I can eat this simple yet fantastic dish everyday.
 It’s best to soak the rice and peanuts in water overnight so that they expand and get soft faster when we cook.
 We need to boil peanuts first until almost tender, then mix rice with peanuts and shredded coconut.
 Steam until rice is soft and peanuts are tender, then add coconut milk.
 Steam for a few more minutes to let all flavors come together.
-Sprinkle toasted sesame seeds over it and you can also top it with a sunny side up egg.
+Sprinkle toasted sesame seeds over it and you can top it with a sunny side up egg if you like.